dylanfoster/spelly/README.md

 const spelly = new Spelly(dict, options);
 ```

-Lastly, you can use an in-memory store.
-This is not suggested however.
+Lastly, you can use an in-memory store, although this is not suggested.
 As Spelly
 continues to store more and more suggestions, eventually you WILL run out of memory

 ```javascript